ndfan77/wgw/README.md

 ```
 wgw initialize
 ```
-NOTE:  If you already have a server public and private keys
+NOTE:  There is no need to do this if you've already created public and private keys for your vpn server
+NOTE:  If `server.publickey` or `server.privatekey` files already exist under the `<Repo_Base_Folder>/server` folder when the initialize command is issued, they will be renamed using the current date.
 #### Set server values (shown in client config templates only - otherwise no logical value)
 ```
 wgw server endpoint <my_endpoint:1305